 In the recent decades, much effort has been made toward the synthesis and characterization of nanosized transition metal oxide particles.
 One of them is Tin(II) oxide (stannous oxide) that contains two forms, a stable black and a meta stable red form.
 Tin oxide is widely studied, due to its potential applications as gas-sensing material, antistatic film, thin film resisters, anti-reflecting coating in solar cell and p-type semiconductor with wide direct optical band gap of 2.5-3.4 eV [1-4].
-Different methods for the preparation of tin oxide have been reported such as e.g., precipitation, sol-gel, sonochemical, microwave, solvothermal, spray pyrolysis, pulsed laser deposition, sputtering and deposition [5-12].
+Different methods have been reported for the preparation of tin oxide such as e.g., precipitation, sol-gel, sonochemical, microwave, solvothermal, spray pyrolysis, pulsed laser deposition, sputtering and deposition [5-12].
 For example, Dai et al. used thermal evaporation to synthesize disketteslike SnO crystals [13].
 Orlandi et al. employed vapor-liquid-solid methods to synthesize belts and dendrites like SnO crystals [14].
 Uchiyama et al. used acidic aqueous solution to manipulate the SnO morphology [15].
 Nano-square sheets [16] and sheets-like [17] SnO were synthesized by template-free hydrothermal growth method and chemical vapor deposition (CVD), respectively.
-However, some techniques required complicated experimental method with high temperature equipment.
+However, some techniques required complicated experimental methods with high temperature equipment.
 Also, there are some environmental aspects of the synthesis procedure.
 It was significant to develop a simple and environmentally method for preparation of nanostructured SnO.
 One of the new methods that have been recently considered is the use of ionic liquids (ILs) as potential templates.
-Room temperature ionic liquids (RTILs), especially
+Room temperature ionic liquids (RTILs), especially those based on 1,3-dialkylimidazolium salts, have shown great promise as attractive alternatives to the conventional solvents.
+Ionic liquids (IL) are receiving increasing interest in nanomaterials synthesis due to their properties such as thermal

-\ Corresponding Author Email: avelayati@yahoo.com
+^{} Corresponding Author Email: avelayati@yahoo.com